Long Run Investments – Stocks vs. Real Estate

-Smart investors always look long term
+Savvy investors always look long-term.

-Should a long term investor who started in 1985 have stayed in real estate or the stock market?
+Should a long-term investor who started in 1985 have stayed in real estate or the stock market?
 What should an investor today be doing?
 People who sold their real estate and invested the proceeds into the stock markets just before 1987 got wiped out.
 The cycle was repeated in 2001.
-But in 2007-2008, investors are faced with the dismaying prospect of seeing their gains being wiped out in the real estate market.
+But in 2007-2008, investors were faced with the dismaying prospect of seeing their gains being wiped out in the real estate market.
 Even so, an investor who has stayed put, whether in real estate or stocks, stands to make a profit over the same period after factoring in inflation.

-Long run investors who stick with their investors invariably make a profit, whatever the rate of return.
+Long-run investors who stick with their investors invariably make a profit, whatever the rate of return.
 A discussion of long-run investments would be incomplete without mentioning the Wizard of Wharton, Jeremy Siegel, and his book, ‘Stocks for the Long Run.’
 Lawrence Kudlow asked him this question on his blog, “Who does better, long-term investors or traders?
-Siegel said it’s a no-brainer – long term investors.
-He conceded that there’s a very tiny few who can buck the trend and succeed in the short term game.
+Siegel said it’s a no-brainer – long-term investors.
+He conceded that a very tiny few could buck the trend and succeed in the short-term game.
 But on the whole, it’s no contest; you want to be a long-term investor.”
 The only question is, would the appreciation be higher in real estate or stocks?

 With a diversified portfolio, the uncertainty over stock performance can be eliminated.
 But there’s very little you can do to increase the returns from real estate investments.
 While real estate would yield average returns of about 10% over three decades, the S&P 500 has risen over 200% since 1970.